A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs: Framework Architecture

 \subsubsection{Authenticated FITS File Format}

-To support granular access while maintaining the integrity of the file structure, a custom FITS encapsulation format is employed (see Figure~\ref{fig:fits_format}).
+To support granular access while maintaining the integrity of the file structure, a FITS-compatible authenticated container is employed (see Figure~\ref{fig:fits_format}).
 The original FITS file is transformed into a two-HDU structure: